mk1342/Tech-Haven/README.md

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+- As a customer of the website, I want to see the price and the rating of the items i want to buy from the checkout area so that i do not make a mistake when buying an item
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a customer of the website, I want to see how the product looks like through images so that I can make calculated decisions when buying an item
+- As a seller of the website, I want the website to be seamless and user-friendly with its navigation and its features so that there will be more potential customers to help grow my business
+- As a vendor I would like to provide customers with a 3d model so that they can get a better idea of what my products would look like and be more inclined to purchase them

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory)